radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 The RADIUS protocol {{RFC2865}} was first standardized in 1997, though its roots go back much earlier to 1993.
 The protocol uses MD5 {{RFC1321}} to sign some packets types, and to obfuscate certain attributes such as User-Password.
 As originally designed, Access-Request packets were entirely unauthenticated, and could be trivially spoofed as discussed in {{RFC3579}} Section 4.3.2.
 In order to prevent such spoofing, that specification defined the Message-Authenticator attribute ({{RFC3579}} Section 3.2) which allowed for packets to carry a signature based on HMAC-MD5.

 The state of MD5 security was discussed in {{RFC6151}}, which led to the state of RADIUS security being reviewed in {{RFC6421}} Section 3.
-The outcome of that review was the remainder of {{RFC6421}}, which created crypto-agility requirements for RADIUS.
+The outcome of that review was the remainder of {{RFC6421}}, which created crypto-agility requirements for RADIUS.  {{RFC6151}} Section 2 states:

+> MD5 is no longer acceptable where collision resistance is required such as digital signatures.

+This text is directly applicable to RADIUS.
+Despite {{RFC6151}} being over a decade old as of the time of this writing, there has been no progress towards addressing the use of MD5 in the RADIUS protocol.
+This document addresses that problem.

+It is no longer acceptable for RADIUS to rely on MD5 for security.
+It is no longer acceptable to send device or location information in clear text across the wider Internet.
+This document therefore deprecates insecure uses of RADIUS, and mandates the use of secure TLS-based transport layers.
+We also discuss related security issues with RADIUS, and give many recommendations for practices which increase security and privacy.

 RADIUS was historically secured with IPSec, as described in {{RFC3579}} Section 4.2: